Joragasy/Joragasy/README.md

 <h4 align="center">I enjoy developing AI-based products and conducting research in the field of Machine Learning and Artificial Intelligence.</h4>

-- 🌱 I’m currently working :
+- 🌱 I’m currently working : <br>
-      - At a french company as a Data Scientist / Data Engineer .
+      - At a french company as a Data Scientist / Data Engineer . <br>
       - For my own purpose as indenpendant researcher.
 - 🌱 I’m currently building :
     - [**Alaivo**](https://github.com/joragasy/Alaivo_ce)  ![GitHub stars] | A Chrome extension designed to enhance your presentations. 🚀✨